gitKearney/php7-from-scratch/README.md

 Open the file `~/.bashrc` and add the following to the end of it

+    cat >> ~/.bashrc

+Now, paste the following into your terminal

+    # add local bin directory
     if [ -d "$HOME/bin" ] ; then
       PATH="$HOME/bin:$PATH"
     fi